jackphillipsjmu/localize-it/spark-s3/README.md

 # spark-s3
-Using Apache Spark this project will pull in a S3 CSV file that contains Census data, transform it, then pushe it to an S3 sink bucket afterwards.
-This builds upon another project that processes Census data, `simple-s3-lambda`, but does the processing using Spark!
+Using [Apache Spark](https://spark.apache.org/) this project will pull in a S3 CSV file that contains Census data, transform it, then push it to an S3 sink bucket afterwards.
+This is the same functionality that is contained in another project, `simple-s3-lambda`, but cuts out the Lambda portion and does the data processing using using Spark!
 For a refresher, here is what happens under the hood in terms of data transformation:
 - Remove any line items that have a TotalPop of zero.
 - For each line item, sum the columns Hispanic, White, Black, Native, Asian and Pacific and subtract the sum from 100.
 Put this number in a new column named OtherEthnicity.
 - For each line item, the following columns will be dropped: `TotalPop`, `Citizen`, `Income`, `IncomeErr`, `IncomePerCap`, `IncomePerCapErr`, `Poverty`, `ChildPoverty`, `Drive`, `Carpool`, `Transit`, `Walk`, `OtherTransp`, `WorkAtHome`, `MeanCommute`.